 Inventory, lb : 0

 White Star fruit grow on multi-branched trees that have short trunks and a bushy appearance.
 Some varieties will reach up to 9 meters in height, while others are dwarf cultivars.
 White Star fruit appear on the trees following small, purple, bell-shaped flowers.
 The fruits average around 15 centimeters long and 7 centimeters wide.
 They have 5 thick ‘wings’ or deep ridges that when sliced, create a perfect 5-point star.
 The thin skin is a pale yellow to almost translucent color and has a slightly waxy texture.
 The star-shaped fruits can have anywhere from 3 to 12 small, flat brown seeds at the center, or can be entirely seedless.
 The skin, seeds and small core are all edible.
-The flesh of a White Star fruit is juicy and crisp, with a crunchy texture. have a low acid content.
-They are mildly sweet, with a tropical flavor and hints of granny smith apple.
+The flesh of a White Star fruit is juicy and crisp, with a crunchy texture.
+They are mildly sweet, with a tropical flavor and hints of granny smith apple and a low acid content.

 White Star fruit are available year-round with a peak season in the late fall through early spring months.